Sorry, you need to enable JavaScript to visit this website.

 Intercultural awareness

-In the 2021 Finance Bill, the following organisations received public funding of projects promoting social inclusion and intercultural awareness.
+In the 2021 Finance Bill, the following organisations received public funding for projects promoting social inclusion and intercultural awareness.
 Young people within the target groups of these initiatives will benefit from the funding:

 • Improved support to LGBTI persons with a minority background (double minorities).
 DKK 5 million has been allocated annually in the 2021-2024 period to increase security, well-being and equality.
 The funding supports a new crisis centre for LGBTI persons with a minority background who are victims of honour-based conflict or negative social cohesion with specialised counselling.